 Are there any proposed or upcoming changes to the restructuring / insolvency regime in your country?

 The UK has historically been perceived as a creditor-friendly jurisdiction (in particular for senior secured creditors), but it is extremely effective for both creditors and debtors.
-The Covid-19 crisis prompted a move towards a more debtor-friendly restructuring regime, with the fast-tracking of the introduction of the restructuring plan (offering cross-class cram-down to facilitate rescue), the moratorium and the restrictions on the exercise of ipso facto clauses in certain cases, in addition to temporary safeguards including a temporary ban on statutory demands and winding-up orders where a company could not pay its bills owing to Covid-19.
+The Covid-19 crisis prompted a move towards a more debtor-friendly restructuring regime, with the fast-tracking of the introduction of the restructuring plan (offering cross-class cram-down to facilitate rescue), the moratorium and the restrictions on the exercise of ipso facto clauses in certain cases.

 The English courts are the forum of choice for major international financial and other contracts, because the system is seen as flexible and commercially-oriented whilst also offering certainty and predictability – with considerable deference to the commercial terms agreed by the parties – and the highest possible reputation for independence / lack of corruption.